-Overall, the mini-lessons were seen as a valuable experience, because pupils enjoyed preparing for them, and they offered new opportunities.
+Overall, the mini-lessons were seen as a valuable experience, because pupils felt a genuine sense of purpose in preparing for them.
+The spaces offered new opportunities for openness, and dialogue.
 They had the confidence and assurance of wanting to present again, and to suggest ways in which the experience and interaction could be enhanced, for example through changes to the layout and set-up of the shared learning space.